microsoft/SQL_LogScout/README.md

    - Tempdb contention info from SQL DMVs/system views
    - Linked Server metadata (SQL DMVs/system views)
    - Service Broker configuration information (SQL DMVs/system views)

-2. **DetailedPerf scenario** collects the same info that the GeneralPerf scenario.
+1. **DetailedPerf scenario** collects the same info that the GeneralPerf scenario.
 The difference is in the Extended event trace
    - GeneralPerf scenario
    - Extended Event trace captures same as GeneralPerf.
 In addition in the same trace it captures statement level starting/completed events and actual XML query plans (for completed queries)

-3. **Replication scenario** collects all the Basic scenario logs plus SQL Replication, Change Data Capture (CDC) and Change Tracking (CT) information
+1. **Replication scenario** collects all the Basic scenario logs plus SQL Replication, Change Data Capture (CDC) and Change Tracking (CT) information
    - Basic Scenario
-   - Replication, CDC, CT diagnostic info (SQL DMVs/system views)
+   - Replication, CDC, CT diagnostic info (SQL DMVs/system views).
+This is captured both at startup and shutdown so a comparative analysis can be performed on the data collected during SQL LogScout execution.

-4. **AlwaysOn scenario** collects all the Basic scenario logs as well as Always On configuration information from DMVs
+1. **AlwaysOn scenario** collects all the Basic scenario logs as well as Always On configuration information from DMVs
    - Basic scenario
    - Always On diagnostic info (SQL DMVs/system views)
    - Always On [Data Movement Latency Xevent ](https://techcommunity.microsoft.com/t5/sql-server-support/troubleshooting-data-movement-latency-between-synchronous-commit/ba-p/319141)
    - Performance Monitor counters for SQL Server instance and general OS counters

-5. **Network Trace scenario** collects a Netsh-based network trace from the machine where SQL LogSout is running.
-The output is an .ETL file
+1. **Network Trace scenario** collects a network trace from the machine where SQL LogSout is running.
+The output is an .ETL file.
+This is achived with a combination of Netsh trace and Logman built-in Windows utilities.
+These are invoked via StartNetworkTrace.bat.

-6. **Memory** - collects
+1. **Memory** - collects
    - Basic scenario
    - Performance Monitor counters for SQL Server instance and general OS counters
    - Memory diagnostic info from SQL DMVs/system views

-7. **Generate Memory Dumps scenario** - allows to collect one or more memory dumps of SQL Server family of processes (SQL Server, SSAS, SSIS, SSRS, SQL Agent).
+1. **Generate Memory Dumps scenario** - allows to collect one or more memory dumps of SQL Server family of processes (SQL Server, SSAS, SSIS, SSRS, SQL Agent).
 If multiple dumps are selected, the number of dumps and the interval between them is customizable.
 Also the type of dump is offered as a choice (mini dump, mini with indirect memory, filtered (SQL Server), full.

-8. **Windows Performance Recorder (WPR) scenario** allows to collect a [Windows Performance Recorder](https://docs.microsoft.com/windows-hardware/test/wpt/introduction-to-wpr) trace.
+1. **Windows Performance Recorder (WPR) scenario** allows to collect a [Windows Performance Recorder](https://docs.microsoft.com/windows-hardware/test/wpt/introduction-to-wpr) trace.
 Here you can execute a sub-scenario depending on the knd of problem you want to address.
 These subscenarios are:
     - CPU - collects Windows performance data about CPU-related activities performed by processes and the OS
     - Heap and Virtual memory - collects Windows performance data about memory allocations (virtual and heap memory)performed by processes and the OS
     - Disk and File I/O - collects Windows performance data about I/O performance performed by processes and the OS